 Depending on your overall investment and portfolio strategy, you can choose between a static or age-based strategy when structuring your 529 plan’s investments inside the 529 plan account.

-- Static portfolio options allow you to have control over the allocation of equity and fixed-income percentages by selecting among portfolios managed to a more specific stated investment objective.
+- Static portfolio options: These options allow you to have control over the allocation of equity and fixed-income percentages by selecting among portfolios managed to a more specific stated investment objective.

-- Age-based portfolio options are set up to reallocate over time and become more conservative as college enrollment approaches.
+- Age-based portfolio options: These options are set up to reallocate over time and become more conservative as college enrollment approaches.

 529 plan final considerations

 - When should I enroll?
 You can start investing as early or as late as you want.
 However, starting early and making regular contributions may benefit your overall strategy.

 - How will a plan impact FAFSA eligibility?
 Assets owned by a dependent student or a parent/s are considered parental assets.
 When determining whether a student qualifies for financial aid, only 5.64 percent of 529 account balances are counted as parental assets.
 Assets of a 529 plan owned by a grandparent or third party have no effect on FAFSA eligibility.
 However, the income considerations on the student’s FAFSA depend on who is named as the owner of the 529 account:

 - If a parent or student owns the 529 account, distributions made for qualifying expenses are not considered part of the student’s income when applying for aid in subsequent years.

 - Distributions made from 529 plans opened by grandparents or third parties are considered student income and assessed at 50 percent for the FAFSA in the subsequent year.
 This would have the effect of reducing aid by 50 percent of the amount withdrawn.